dhvanesh97/Assignment1/README.md

 # Assignment1
 ### This is my first Assigment
-In this assigment I got a brief idea about the following things:
+In this assignment I got a brief idea about the following things:
 1. Web Architectural Modals
     * classic
     * Modern